 Repairing or Replacing Windows in Listed Properties

-Securing permission to make any kind of change to a listed property can be a laborious process; however it is by no means impossible.
+Securing permission to make any kind of change to listed properties can be a laborious process; however it is by no means impossible.

 Over the years we have worked with Conservation Officers and Architects on the replacement of timber windows in listed properties and those within a conservation area, and in this blog we will share our learnings in an attempt to provide some clarity.
 To do this we will look at: